jreeseiii-tech/WinGrid11/README.md

 This is a (largely) vibe coded app based on the old WindowGrid functions that don't consitently work these days.

+**It is recommended that you DISABLE window snap groups in Windows settings.**

 ## What does it do??

 You hold left-click on a window's title bar like you're about to drag it.
 While still holding, you tap right-click.
 A grid pops up over every monitor.
 You drag from one corner of the rectangle you want to the other corner.
 You release left-click.
 The window snaps to that rectangle.